hamoid/Joukkue/README.md

 * Show room name, your name, participants
 * Allow changing rooms (show max 10 random rooms?)

+* Remember which field I was editing, and the selection, so I can restore it after coming back from chat box.
 * Add cursors to move around grid
   * Use ENTER to edit
   * M to move